NeroReflex/Gishiki/Documentation/docs/usage/database/management.md

 ## Oracle Connection
-If you are using Oracle as your RDBMS you can connect to your database exactly like you would connect to a MySQL database... you just need to change mysql with oci:
+If you are using Oracle as your RDBMS you can connect to your database exactly like you would connect to a MySQL database, you only need to use oci as server protocol (change mysql with oci):

 ```
 oci://root:admin@host:port/site_db